 The medical requirements are the same.
-You still must prove you are medically disabled in order to draw your spouse's benefits.
-If, however, you are also entitled to draw from your deceased spouses private retirement or pension fund, an off-set may be required.
+You still must prove that you suffer from a physical or mental impairment that prevents you from engaging in substantial gainful employment as define by the Social Security Administration in order to draw your spouse's benefits.
+If, however, you are also entitled to draw from your deceased spouse’s private retirement or pension fund, an off-set may be required.

 In many Social Security disability cases, there is a waiting period to recover cash benefits, and this is no exception.
 Payment of cash benefits is subject to the same waiting period of five full consecutive calendar months.
 This waiting period can’t start any earlier that the later of: